ioccc-src/winner/1990/mariano/README.md

 The program's source implements four functions, all from the same source file!

-When you compile theorem.c as is and run with 5 args, it numerically solves the equation y'=f(x,y), with a step size of h, over the interval x=[x1,x2], with the initial condition of y(x1)=y1.
+When you compile mariano.c as is and run with 5 args, it numerically solves the equation y'=f(x,y), with a step size of h, over the interval x=[x1,x2], with the initial condition of y(x1)=y1.